 If you are being tailgated, it is important to remain calm.
 Slowing down or retaliating in another way can put you at danger.
 When possible, simply move over and allow the tailgater to pass you.

-If you or someone you love is injured in a car wreck caused by a driver who was following too closely, contact the experienced auto accident injury lawyers at the Arnold Law Firm.
+If you or someone you love is injured in a car wreck caused by a driver who was following too closely, contact an experienced auto accident injury lawyer in Sacramento at the Arnold Law Firm.
 We can help you obtain the compensation you deserve.

 Sacramento, CA 95825